te1/monsterbuddy-assets/README.md

 ## Disclaimer

+This project is not affiliated with or endorsed by Capcom or the Monster Hunter brand.
 All trademarks referenced herein are the properties of their respective owners.